19 Mar Anxiety and Parkinson’s Disease

 Psychological Factors – Common fears and worries that go along with PD may trigger anxiety.
 One is a fear of being unable to function independently, particularly during a sudden “off” period (the time of day when medication is not working).

-– Many of the brain pathways and chemicals affected by Parkinson’s are
+Biological Factors – Many of the brain pathways and chemicals affected by Parkinson’s are

 the same as those affected by anxiety and depression.
 In some cases, anxiety is directly related to changes in motor symptoms.
 Specifically, people who experience “off” periods can develop severe anxiety during these states, like anxiety attacks.